RESTFul APIs: Persistency & MongoDB

 This is the fourth article in a five part series on RESTful APIs.

-We need to save the application state, we cannot rely on just the volatile memory because the server might crash or restart.
-Just like with a game, we need to persist the state of the application.
+While building apps, we often need to save the application state and we cannot rely just on the volatile memory because the server might crash or restart.
+Just like with a video game in which we want to continue playing where we left-off yesterday, we need to persist the state of an application.

 We will use MongoDB, a No-SQL database that is fast, flexible, scalable, and simple to use.